leepeffer/pluggy-ofx-export/README.md

-# Pluggy OFX and Actual Budget exporter
+# Pluggy OFX Exporter

-This project allows you to export transactions from financial institutions in Brazil to [Actual budget](https://actualbudget.org/) and OFX files.
+This project allows you to export transactions from financial institutions in Brazil to OFX files.
 It uses the free open finance API from [Pluggy](https://www.pluggy.ai/en).

 ## Setup